TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

 ### Interactive single process

-For a non-parallel run of the tutorial case, the `decomposeParDict` needs to be removed from `system` directory:
+For a non-parallel run of the tutorial case, the `decomposeParDict` needs to be removed from the `system` directory:

 ```bash
 mv system/decomposeParDict system/decomposeParDict-save